lcrasovan/elixirContainer/README.md

 For the moment there are two apps under the same Elixir "umbrella"

-An umbrella allows us to have several apps in the same github project
+An umbrella allows us to have several Elixir apps in the same github project

 Each App can be launched by itself